browserengineering/book/book/styles.md

         style(child, rules)
 ```

-The `style` dictionary is filled in by parsing the element's `style`
+This `style` function will also fill in the `style` field by parsing
-attribute:[^python-get]

-[^python-get]: The `get` method for dictionaries gets a value out of a
-    dictionary, or uses a default value if it's not present.
+the element's `style` attribute:

 ``` {.python replace=(node)/(node%2C%20rules),=%20value/=%20computed_value}
 def style(node):